Nepht123/Team19/README.md

 - (Other features are still to be included)

 ## Why this matters
 Currently, there isn't a dedicated platform for students to share module feedback.
-Rate My Module will attemptempt to fill that gap by creating a space where students can learn from each other's experciences.
+Rate My Module will attemptempt to fill that gap by creating a space where students can learn from each other's experciences!